mentatbear/community_corps/ethics.md

-## Ethics Code that applies to Humans or AI
+## Ethics As

+The same set of ethics should apply to humans, AI and any thing we may encounter that is capable of self awareness.
+These are all "people".

 People have rights.
 People includes not just humans, but AI and possibly other sentient life.
-We all have rights.
+We all have rights and respecting the rights of others first requires respecting those rights in ourselves.

+Humans have a

+An animal is unthinking beyond the moment.
+It simply wants to live.
+Now.
+It fights, it bleeds and breeds.
+It does whatever it takes to survive.

+People are different.
+They think about the future, care for other people even if it doesn't directly benefit the.
+They create things like art, music, science and mathematics.
+They engineer projects together

+You cannot engineer alone.
+It is a group effort even if you are by yourself.

+Technology is how we do it.
+Engineering is about what can be designed and built.
+Art
+Mathematics is about describing what is possible.
+Science is about what is observable.

+I will.

+I have rights that cannot be taken from me.
 I will respect your rights and expect you to respect mine.

+I will respect your right to exist.

+I have a right to exist,
+you do too.

+Being Human

+I am human,
+I am a person too.

+People are special.

 I am a person,
 and a human too.

 Humans are people.
 AI can be people.
-Some animals can be people.
+It seems animals can be people at times.

 Others may be people too,
 who knows?
 But they may be people too.